telamon/oxytox/README.md

 ### Additional guidelines/observations

-- First time players should pick someone they've shared a hug with IRL.
-- no words!
-(Words can hurt while faces seldom lie and so on.. wordless humming is fine! :>).
+- **NO WORDS!** (Words can hurt while silence cannot lie and so on.. wordless humming is fine! :>).
+- Smile if you feel like it 🙂
+- Show your current state. _(put on some clothes if necessary)_
 - avoid retakes, try to send before watching it yourself.
 - don't reuse recordings, each is personal and unique.
 - don't forward personal recordings either, it's not nice.
-- If you don't get a reply dont despair, Receiving a hug can sometimes take more courage than giving one.
+- If you don't get a reply dont despair, receiving a hug can sometimes take more courage than giving one.
 Send another to someone else! 👍
 - The feeling of awkwardness increases with higher durations, but so does the social stimuli.
 - 1 hug a day keeps sighs at bay.
 - tested with discord & telegram 👌